IDEA-Research/Grounded-Segment-Anything/README.md

 **More Examples**
 ![](./assets/grounded_sam_demo3_demo4.png)

+** :star: Tips**
+- If you want to detect multiple objects in one sentence with [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO), we suggest seperating each name with `.` .
+An example: `cat . dog . chair .`

 ## :fire: What's New
 - 🆕 Release the interactive fashion-edit playground in [here](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/humanFace).
 Run in the notebook, just click for annotating points for further segmentation.
 Enjoy it!